MicrosoftDocs/dynamics-365-ai/ai-docs/customer-insights/quick-start.md

 > [!div class="mx-imgBorder"]
 > ![](media/filter-sort.png "Filter and sort customer profiles")

-What's in the sort list depends on the business category you selected earlier and the profile type.
+What's in the sort list depends on the business category you selected and the profile type.

 > [!div class="mx-imgBorder"]
 > ![](media/sort-list.png "Sort list")